-- Link to the Official Version of the Restraint Rules from the Colorado Secretary of State (2017 amendments will not be available here until the November 30, 2017 effective date)
+- Link to the Official Version of the Restraint Rules from the Colorado Secretary of State (both the 2009 Rules and the 2017 amendments are available here)

 Restraints shall only be used in an emergency.
 To best prevent emergencies, the use of positive behavior supports is strongly encouraged especially for students who have behaviors that could result in injury to themselves or others.

 - Positive Behavioral Interventions and Supports

 - Article: Considerations for Seclusion and Restraint Use in School-wide Positive Behavior Supports (PDF) (OSEP Technical Assistance Center on Positive Behavioral Interventions and Supports, April 2009)

 If a parent believes that a district has policies that are inconsistent with the restraint rules, the CDE General Grievance process may be used.
 For information on the CDE grievance process: